speakeasyjs/speakeasy/README.md

 <dd><p>Verify a counter-based one-time token against the secret and return the delta.</p>
 </dd>
 <dt><a href="#hotp․verify">hotp․verify(options)</a> ⇒ <code>Boolean</code></dt>
-<dd><p>Verify a time-based one-time token against the secret and return true if it
+<dd><p>Verify a counter-based one-time token against the secret and return true if it
 verifies.</p>
 </dd>
 <dt><a href="#totp">totp(options)</a> ⇒ <code>String</code></dt>